-These OSs are meant for applications where time constraints are very strict and even the shortest possible delay is not acceptable.
-These systems are built for saving life like automatic parachutes or airbags which are required to be readily available in case of any accident.
+Hard Real-Time OSs are meant for applications where time constraints are very strict and even the shortest possible delay is not acceptable.
+These systems are built for saving life like automatic parachutes or airbags which are required to be readily available in case of an accident.
 Virtual memory is rarely found in these systems.

 - Soft Real-Time Systems:

-These OSs are for applications where for time-constraint is less strict.
+These OSs are for applications where time-constraint is less strict.

-- Maximum Consumption: Maximum utilization of devices and system, thus more output from all the resources
+- Maximum Consumption: Maximum utilization of devices and systems, thus more output from all the resources.

-- Task Shifting: The time assigned for shifting tasks in these systems are very less.
-For example, in older systems, it takes about 10 microseconds in shifting one task to another, and in the latest systems, it takes 3 microseconds.
+- Task Shifting: The time assigned for shifting tasks in these systems is very less.
+For example, in older systems, it takes about 10 microseconds in shifting from one task to another, and in the latest systems, it takes 3 microseconds.

-- Focus on Application: Focus on running applications and less importance to applications which are in the queue.
+- Focus on Application: Focus on running applications and less importance on applications that are in the queue.

-- Real-time operating system in the embedded system: Since the size of programs are small, RTOS can also be used in embedded systems like in transport and others.
+- Real-time operating system in the embedded system: Since the size of programs is small, RTOS can also be used in embedded systems like in transport and others.

 - Error Free: These types of systems are error-free.